 Are USDA Loans Some Obscure Loan Type That No One Actually Uses?

 No. Thousands of home buyers use USDA financing each year.
-The program is getting more popular all the time.
+These mortgage loans are getting more popular all the time.
 Below is a map of how many loans were completed by state in 2015.

 Does USDA offer a streamline refinance program?

 Yes.
 To qualify, the borrower must currently have a USDA loan currently and must live in the home.
 The new loan is subject to the standard funding fee and annual fee, just like purchase loans.
-Borrowers must qualify using current income, but may qualify with higher ratios than generally accepted if the payment is dropping and they have made their current mortgage payments on time.
+Refinancing borrowers must qualify using current income but may qualify with higher ratios than generally accepted if the payment is dropping and they have made their current mortgage payments on time.